 Read through the information below to learn about your options for registering and voting.
 Once you’ve made your plan to vote, get the details on this year’s Democratic candidates and how you can support their campaigns.

 You can also register by mail or in person through the Kane County Clerk’s office.
-The last day to register in person is October 6.

 3 Ways to Vote

 You have three options for voting: vote by mail, vote in person at an early voting location, or vote in person at your normal polling location on election day.

 However you plan to vote, make a voting plan in advance.
 Think about when and where you’ll do it, and about any arrangements you’ll need to make to get it done.